 Opening hours

-St. Peter’s Basilica is closed during papal masses and when the Pope’s general audiences take place on Wednesday morning in St. Peter’s Square.
+St. Peter’s Basilica is closed during the papal masses and when the Pope’s general audiences take place in St. Peter’s Square on Wednesday mornings.

 Tickets